AndyWright360/Milestone-Project-1/README.md

 ![VR & R Hotel website logo](assets/images/readme/readme-logo.png)

 This is the documentation for the VR & R Hotel website.
 A fictitious company offering its customers a budget capsule hotel experience with a unique virtual reality twist.
+The website has been designed to put forward the idea of technology being at the forefront of the business.
+Pushing virtual reality into an entirely new domain to offer its customers something fresh and innovative.

-The project was designed as part of the Code Institute Level 5 Diploma in Web Application Development course.
+As part of the design process, my aim was to establish a strong identity for the business that was echoed throughout the website.
+The project was created as part of the Code Institute Level 5 Diploma in Web Application Development course.

 ![VR & R Hotel website shown on various devices](assets/images/readme/responsive-design.jpg)